zehaoc2/Fertillizer_Adulteration_Detection_app/README.md

 ### PredictActivity

-This activity predicts the input photo as adulterated or pure fertilizer and provides the options of saving and generating reports.
+This activity predicts the input photo as adulterated or pure fertilizer and provides the options of saving the result and generating reports.

 ## UserProfile